mjcconsulting/camelz4-prototype/docs/README-PKI.md

 ## Steps to use easy-rsa to create Root CA, Issuing CA and Client and Server Certificates

-1. Created a new temp host (to be replaced once details worked out), in the DAP Core Account, Ohio, Default-VPC, named Default-PKI-RootCertificateAuthorityInstance.
+1. Created a new temp host (to be replaced once details worked out), in the CaMeLz Core Account, Ohio, Default-VPC, named Default-PKI-RootCertificateAuthorityInstance.

-2. Setup a Route53 DNS name to reach this host, root.pki.us-east-2.m1.dxc-ap.com
+2. Setup a Route53 DNS name to reach this host, root.pki.us-east-2.camelz.io

 3. Setup source code directory under root: /root/src/OpenSSL